- Aura Contemporary Art Foundation

 - Yuto Yabumoto

-- In order to promote the dissemination of contemporary art of ASIA countries to Japan and to the world, we aim to hold the exhibition and information dissemination of contemporary art in the Mekong region, to find and foster artists and curators in the Mekong region, and to promote international exchange with contemporary art and artists in Japan and other countries, thereby contributing to the development of contemporary art in the Mekong region and the peace of the world.
+- In order to promote the dissemination of contemporary art of Asia countries and to the world, we aim to hold the exhibition and information dissemination of contemporary art in Asia, to find and foster artists and curators in Asia, and to promote international exchange with contemporary art, thereby contributing to the development of contemporary art in Asia and the peace of the world.

-- Collection of contemporary art in the Mekong basin countries
+- Collection of contemporary art in Asia countries

-- Conducting and promoting exhibitions on contemporary art in the Mekong basin countries
+- Conducting and promoting exhibitions on contemporary art in Asia countries

-- Discovery and support of contemporary artists and curators in the Mekong basin countries
+- Discovery and support of contemporary artists and curators in Asia countries

-- Promotion of international exchange between contemporary arts and artists in the Mekong basin countries, Japan and other countries
+- Promotion of international exchange between contemporary arts and artists in Asis countries, Japan and other countries

 - Aung Myat Htay (Myanmar)